-The Myer Foundation would like to recognize and honour Sue Nattrass AO for her distinguished career in the arts sector across Australia by supporting the Sue Nattrass Scholarship Fund for students enrolling in the Arts and Cultural Management.
+The Myer Foundation would like to recognize and honour Sue Nattrass AO for her distinguished career in the arts sector across Australia.
+The Foundation has decided to do this by supporting the Sue Nattrass Scholarship Fund for students enrolling in the Arts and Cultural Management.

 Value and duration

 Initial payment of $500 to assist with study expenses (payment made after census date) in Trimester of award.
 In addition, a cash payment of up to $14,400 over multiple years, divided into payments of $1,800 per credit point paid on successful completion of each credit point.